labelcarrote/BattlePHP/readme.md

 ==========
 BattlePHP is a small open source MVC PHP framework by examples.

-It includes some websites we've made using it, that ranges from the most basic single page apps (Partycul, CrappyCrop, FingerZen) to the more mature websites like Sawhat (another text-based-wiki).
+It includes some sample-websites we've made, that ranges from the most basic single page apps (Partycul, CrappyCrop, FingerZen) to the more mature websites like Sawhat (another text-based-wiki).

 Demo :
 http://labelcarrote.com/battle/